 Inverted Lotus shape ceiling

-Another part of the palace has colorful durbar hall with Srinathji painting in Nathdwara style on the walls with traditional Tanjore style.
+Another part of the palace has a colorful durbar hall with Srinathji paintings in Nathdwara style on the walls in traditional Tanjore style.
 There is a small wooden stage with the place marked for the throne on it through an elaborate chhatri.
 This part is barricaded now.
 In front of the hall is a garden that is again lying in neglect.
 The two sides have pillared corridors and the fourth side has the entrance.

 Serfoji Memorial Hall

 One of the upper rooms, called Serfoji memorial hall has his personal belongings displayed.
 Most of which are of the times that you may associate with your grandparent’s generation.

 Saraswati Mahal Library

 Saraswati Mahal Library is the biggest delight in this palace complex.
 Though as a tourist you only get to see the museum.
 At the entrance, there is a full wall of Tanjore paintings that can hold your eyes for quite some time.
 Unfortunately, you are not allowed to take pictures here.
 Inside the museum, you can see the botanical and medical records, the Shastras, or encyclopedias dedicated to animals like horses and elephants.
 Beautiful paintings of fishes and butterflies, musical records, and prints of Daniel’s photographs.
 Various manuscripts, and books from the Serfoji’s printing press.
 A Tamil – English dictionary, miniature Chitra Ramayana, 19 Parva Mahabharata, etc.